 Beef Caldereta AKA Kaldareta is one of those Filipino dishes that become more flavorful as you keep reheating it.
 I remember when I was growing up, my dad used to purposely cook more of this delicious dish so he can have leftover and he would keep reheating it until the meat falls apart.
 He would then use bread to mop the sauce off the plate.
-Let me tell you, my dad ate very well, haha.
+Let me tell you, my dad ate very well, LOL.

 I like using beef shanks because it creates good flavor to the broth.
 One thing about the shanks is that it has the bone marrow which personally I like adding to my dish but if you’d like to discard it, it’s up to you; just follow the directions below OR just buy the boneless ones if you can find it.

 By the way, I’m just wondering if it’s true that men are like Caldereta — the older they get the better they become.
 Okay, okay, I’m just saying.

 - 3 Tablespoon Soy Sauce

 - 2 medium Potatoes - cut in 2 inches cubes